dsobral/ADER/material/Practical.md

 **TASK**: To create the BAM index, the alignments in the bam file need to be sorted by position.
 For this, run ```samtools sort 20150821.A-2_BGVR_P218_R1.sample.fastq.gz.bam 20150821.A-2_BGVR_P218_R1.sample.fastq.gz.sorted```.
 Finally, we can create the index ```samtools index 20150821.A-2_BGVR_P218_R1.sample.fastq.gz.sorted.bam```.
 Notice now the appearance of a companion file 20150821.A-2_BGVR_P218_R1.sample.fastq.gz.sorted.bam.bai that contains the index.
 This file should always accompany its corresponding bam file, as programs will look for the existence of this file.
 <br/>

 Using services such as Galaxy, the genome indexing step is hidden from the user.
 When performing the alignment in Galaxy, you usually have two options: either you provide a fasta with the reference genome, or you select an available pre-built genome.
 When using an available genome, the indexing step was already performed, while if you provide your own fasta of the genome, an indexing step will have to be performed before the alignment step.
 If your genome of interest is relatively large (roughly >100Mb), it is more efficient to have it pre-built, particularly if you're reusing it often.
 For this, you will need to ask the persons managing the service you're using.
-Moreover, the transformation from SAM to BAM and the BAM indexing steps are usually also transparent.
+Moreover, the transformation from SAM to BAM and the BAM indexing steps are usually also transparent in Galaxy, where the user only sees the final result.
 <br/>

 **TASK**: In Galaxy, run Hisat2 on the 20150821.A-2_BGVR_P218 R1 file (in single-end mode) like you did before, but using as genome the fasta for the Drosophila genome that you downloaded previously (you'll need to upload it into Galaxy).
 Compare the differences in the time it takes to run Hisat2.